 Last month, thanks to my generous organization, Wood Mackenzie, I returned to the UK to continue my leadership development with Future – Engage – Deliver (FED).
-A series of in-depth workshops with an emphasis on putting learnings into practice and designed to explore the challenges of corporate leadership, FED puts a significant emphasis on leading with introspection and cultivating “big relationships.”
+FED is a series of in-depth workshops with an emphasis on putting learnings into practice and designed to explore the challenges of corporate leadership.
+The workshop revealed that all good leadership embodies two primary things: leading with introspection and cultivating “big relationships.”
 These relationships are at the heart of our success as business leaders, driving collaboration, balance, and ultimately, results.

 Relationships to results